Convergence and preservation of cyclicity: Quantitative results

 This proves (b).

-Finally, by using (a) and (b) we are going to prove that $\|p_{d,n}-p_{d}\|_{\alpha}$ is bounded and how it depends on $\|f_{n}-f\|_{\alpha}$.
+Finally, by using (a) and (b) we are going to prove that $\|p_{d,n}-p_{d}\|_{\alpha}$ is bounded and describe its dependence on $\|f_{n}-f\|_{\alpha}$.
 We express the information we have in the notation of Remark \ref{remark_linear_trans}.
 If we identify $b_n$ and $b$ with the constants $b_n(0)$ and $b(0)$ as elements of $\mathcal{P}_d$, we can write the equations in \eqref{linear_system_opa} as

-Observing that \eqref{n_linear_systems} holds with respect to any basis, in particular, in the basis $\cB^{'}$ that we define in Remark \ref{remark_linear_trans}.
+Observe that \eqref{n_linear_systems} holds with respect to any basis, in particular, in the basis $\cB^{'}$ that we define in Remark \ref{remark_linear_trans}.

 Then we get that which is equal to Applying the triangle inequality, we have that $ \|p_{d,n} - p_{d}\|_{\alpha}$ is bounded above by Recalling that $[M_{n}]_{\cB^{'}}^{-1} = D^{-1}M_{n}^{-1}D$, $[M]_{\cB^{'}}^{-1} = D^{-1}M^{-1}D$ and $[b]_{\cB^{'}}=D^{-1}[b]_{\cB}$ we have the following estimate for the first term on the right-hand side: